 The evolution of Wentworth Castle Gardens is being explored in 2020-21 through an exciting Artists in Residence project.
 Local artists have been working collaboratively with community groups to create an art installation which reflects the stories of this special place.

-Earlier in the year, the families of Silkstone Primary School enjoyed bespoke arts activities and packs as part of their home-schooled curriculum.
-To inspire their drawings and sculptures, the families enjoyed a free visit to WCG.
-This community engagement work has fed into the artists' final piece.
+In 2020, the families of Silkstone Primary School enjoyed bespoke arts activities and packs as part of their home-schooled curriculum.
+To inspire their drawings and sculptures, the families enjoyed a free visit to the gardens.
+This community engagement work fed into the artists' final piece.

-The art installation ('Colour Forms - straws upon the water') opens in March 2021 and will involve colourful and playful interventions throughout the Fernery for visitors to explore.
+The art installation ('Colour Forms - straws upon the water') opened in March 2021 and involved colourful and playful interventions throughout the Fernery for visitors to explore.

 The Artists in Residence Programme is funded by the National Lottery Heritage Fund and Arts Council England.
 It is part of the Great Place project, exploring the shared histories of Wenworth Woodhouse, Elsecar Heritage Centre and Wentworth Castle Gardens.

 Since opening, we have recruited 80 volunteers, bringing our total number of volunteers to 150.
 We were fortunate to be able to keep 70 volunteers who had worked in the gardens for the previous Trust, and while it was closed between 2017 and 2019.

 From June 2020 to March 201, volunteers gave nearly 4,800 hours of their time to working with us.